NateEag/how-i-code/content/fundamentals.rst

 It is not so.

-Knowing Python's file APIs, understanding the vagaries of MySQL configuration , grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
+Knowing Python's file APIs, understanding the vagaries of MySQL configuration, grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
 They apply only to certain tools.